-This section defines the signals and describes the external interface of the SC2200 processor.
+This section defines the signals and describes the external interface of the SC3200.
 Figure 2-1 shows the signals organized by their functional groups.
 Where signals are multiplexed, the default signal name is listed first and is separated by a plus sign (+).
 A slash (/) in a signal name means that the function is always enabled and available (i.e., cycle multiplexed).

 Note: Straps are not the default signal, shown with system signals for reader convenience.
-However, they are also listed with the appropriate functional group.
+However, also listed in figure with the appropriate functional group.